 Distance from the Mobile Phone Tower

 Cellular signal is broadcasted from towers that are installed by your carrier (Vodafone, EE, ID, Three, O2, 3G, 4G, T-Mobile, etc.).
 The closer you are to a cellular tower, the stronger the cellular signal is going to be.
-As you move further away from the cell phone tower, the cellular signal becomes weaker, which we call attenuation, until at some point it’s too weak to hold a call or transfer data.
+As you move further away from the cell phone tower, the cellular signal becomes weaker.
+We call it attenuation, until at some point it’s too weak to hold a call or transfer data.

 Being too far away from a cell phone tower is the most common reason for weak or bad network reception.
 You’ll often experience a weak network reception if you live or travel in very rural areas.